Velocity based training: Multi-camera systems

 With advancements in camera precision and processor capacity, 3D motion sensing systems have become more widely adopted through industries such as virtual reality phone applications, video gaming and driving autonomy.

 These same advancements have led to the development of gym and health based velocity and motion tracking systems.
 These hardware systems are often mounted into a squat rack and programmed to automatically detect and trace athlete movements, providing feedback of movement velocity, range of motion and more.

-Linear Positional Transducers (LPT)
+Linear Positional Transducers

 One of the earliest technologies and still one of the most popular to be used in elite sport, a device containing a rotary encoder and string spool is connected to the training implement, unspooling during movement.
 As this string uncoils and retracts, it transmits positional data to a digital display or smart device, calculating displacement, velocity and power outputs.

 Linear positional transducers are a valid and reliable method for measuring bar speed and velocity.
 Some technologies offer X-axis correction to correct for device placement relative to the implement.
 This offers the ability to measure and display bar path data, while accounting for variance in placement of the device relative to the plane of the movement.